myclasp/3DSleep/README.md

 ![alt tag](http://myclasp.org/wp-content/uploads/2015/03/Screen-Shot-2015-03-19-at-11.23.45.png)

 Hit "run script" and it will generate a 3d viz of your sleep. each shape represents a 2 hour period of sleep and the roundedness of corners represents how restful your sleep was. sharp corners = restless.

+Download your file to print locally, or have shapeways print it.